vapor/docs/3.0/docs/leaf/getting-started.md

 ## Syntax Highlighting

-You may also wish to install one these third-party packages that provide support for syntax highlighting in Leaf templates.
+You may also wish to install one of these third-party packages that provide support for syntax highlighting in Leaf templates.

 ### Atom